mes0011/zaag/README.md

-# zaag
+# zorld-of-wuul
-Niek's representation of the famous text based game World of Zuul
+A Typescript port of the famous BlueJ project "The World of Zuul" by Michael Kölling and David J. Barnes